ThrowTheSwitch/Ceedling/plugins/gcov/README.md

 pip install gcovr
 ```

-Report Generator can be installed via .NET Core like so:
+ReportGenerator can be installed via .NET Core like so:

 ```sh
 dotnet tool install -g dotnet-reportgenerator-globaltool
 ```

-It is not required to install both `gcovr` and `Report Generator`.
+It is not required to install both `gcovr` and `ReportGenerator`.
 Either utility
 may be installed to create reports.

 ## Configuration